Flow Matching Policy Optimization with Mirror Descent and Entropy Constraints: Experiments

-\paragraph{FrankaKitchen} The FrankaKitchen benchmark \cite{pmlr-v100-gupta20a} features a 9 degrees of freedom Franka robot situated in a realistic kitchen environment containing several interactable household items such as a microwave, kettle, overhead light, cabinets, and an oven.
-This environment is inherently sparse; the agent is allotted a maximum of 280 steps per episode and receives a binary reward of 1 only upon the successful completion of a sub-task.
-Moreover, the environment exhibits a multimodal value distribution because multiple distinct, state-dependent behaviors can lead to high returns, for instance, different sequences of object interactions can satisfy the same goal configuration.
-To evaluate FMER across different task complexities, we conduct experiments on four configurations with $N \in \{1, 2, 4, 7\}$ tasks.
-Detailed task compositions and experimental setups are provided in Appendix~\ref{sec:appendix_exp}.
+\paragraph{FrankaKitchen.} The FrankaKitchen benchmark~\cite{pmlr-v100-gupta20a} features a 9-DoF Franka robot with sparse rewards across interactable kitchen objects, evaluated on four task configurations $N \in \{1,2,4,7\}$ (setup details in Appendix~\ref{appendix:frankakitchen_setup}).
+The environment is sparse: the agent has 280 steps per episode and receives a binary reward of 1 only upon completing a sub-task.
+It also exhibits a multimodal value distribution, as multiple distinct interaction sequences can satisfy the same goal.
+As shown in Table~\ref{tab:kitchen_mujoco} and Figure~\ref{fig:main_span_figure}, FMER outperforms all baselines across nearly all configurations with increasingly superior results at higher $N$.

-As demonstrated in Table~\ref{tab:kitchen_results}, FMER outperforms all baselines across nearly all task compositions, achieving competitive performance at $N=2$ and significantly superior results as complexity increases.
-A general trend across all models is that as $N$ increases, the number of accomplished tasks rises while the overall success rate declines.
-This occurs because agents can more easily identify and complete isolated, simpler sub-tasks to gain initial rewards; however, the fixed budget of 280 steps becomes a bottleneck for sequential completion, leaving insufficient steps for later sub-tasks.

-Among the baselines, SAC demonstrates the strongest performance for small $N$ due to its explicit use of policy entropy, which facilitates exploration in sparse-reward settings.
-However, SAC’s performance degrades when transitioning from $N=2$ to $N=4$, with the mean number of accomplished tasks decreasing.
-We attribute this to the increasingly pronounced multimodal nature of the optimal action distribution as task complexity grows, a characteristic that unimodal Gaussian policies are inherently unable to capture.

-Furthermore, we observe that existing diffusion-based baselines struggle in FrankaKitchen; this is because SDE-based diffusion typically lacks explicit, tractable control over entropy, often resorting to suboptimal heuristics that hinder effective exploration.
-While the flow-matching-based policy FPO attempts to bridge this gap, it is built upon the PPO framework and uses Flow Matching primarily to calculate the likelihood-ratio surrogate.
-Consequently, it remains limited because PPO fundamentally lacks explicit control over the policy entropy.
-In contrast, FMER leverages a flow-matching backbone capable of representing complex, non-Gaussian distributions.
-By integrating our derived closed-form entropy solution, FMER maintains principled exploration and accurately tracks multimodal targets, leading to superior performance across realistic, sparse-reward multitask environments.